SocketCluster/socketcluster-website/docs/api-ag-client-socket.md

     </td>
     <td>
       This method will signal to all consuming <code>for-await-of</code> loops (for the <code>eventName</code> listener) to <code>break</code> after they have finished iterating over their current backlogs of events.
       This method is the recommended way to gracefully stop consuming events; you should not try to target a specific consumer/loop; instead, each consumer should be able to decide for themselves how to handle the break.
-In Asyngular, the consumer always gets the last say.
+In SocketCluster, the consumer always gets the last say.
 The consumer could choose to immediately resume consumption of the stream like this (note that no event will be missed):

 ```js
 while (exitConditionIsNotMet) {